Elke Sommer: Later work

 In the 1980s, Sommer hosted a syndicated programme titled The Exciting World of Speed and Beauty.
+She also appeared twice on Hollywood Squares in episodes that aired in May 1987 and in May 1989.

 After the 1990s, Sommer concentrated more on painting than on acting.
-As an actress, she had worked in half a dozen countries learning the languages (she speaks seven languages) and storing images which she has expressed on canvas.
+As an actress, she had worked in six countries learning the languages (she speaks seven languages) and storing images which she has expressed on canvas.
 Her artwork shows a strong influence from Marc Chagall.

 Sommer was embroiled in a long-running feud with Zsa Zsa Gabor that began in 1984 when both appeared on Circus of the Stars.
-This had escalated into a multimillion-dollar libel suit by 1993, resulting in Sommer being awarded $3.3 million in damages from Gabor and her husband, Frederick von Anhalt, for defaming her in interviews published in a pair of German publications in 1990.
+The feud escalated into a multimillion-dollar libel suit by 1993, resulting in Sommer being awarded $3.3-million in damages from Gabor and her husband, Frederick von Anhalt, for defaming her in interviews published in a pair of German publications in 1990.

 In 2001, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.

-Sommer also provided the voice of Yzma in the German version of The Emperor's New Groove.
+Sommer provided the voice of Yzma in the German version of The Emperor's New Groove.

 Personal life

 In 1964, Sommer married Hollywood columnist Joe Hyams (1923–2008), who was 17 years her senior, in Las Vegas.

-They later divorced, and she met Wolf Walther, eight years her junior and the managing director of a luxury hotel, Essex House in New York City.
+They later divorced, and she met Wolf Walther, eight years her junior and the managing director of a luxury hotel, Essex House, in New York City.
 They were married on 29 August 1993 in Franconia.
 In a 2014 interview, Sommer described how she and Walther met:

 I was in New York City starring in Tamara and had to stay there for four months.
 So, I had to find an apartment but they were excruciatingly expensive, tiny and loud.
 As I knew the managing director of the Essex House, I wanted to talk to him about renting a room but the hotel had a new managing director, a man by the name of Wolf Walther.
 So we met.
 For him, it was love at first sight.
 For me, it took a little longer, but not much longer.
 As you may know, Tamara is a play in which the audience follows the actor of their choice, and as you may also know, my husband is 6'5" and hard to miss.
 I saw him every night in the audience, following me.
 Every night.
 And that was the beginning of the greatest love story of my life, still unfolding and getting better by the day.

 As of May 2017, Sommer was living in Los Angeles, California.